Train Protection & Warning System: History

-TPWS was developed by British Rail and its successor Railtrack, as a development of the Automatic Warning System after a 1994 decision that the nationwide installation of a full Automatic Train Protection system was not practicable.
 Trial installations of track side and train mounted equipment were made in 1997, with trials and development continuing over the next two years.

 The rollout of TPWS accelerated when the Railway Safety Regulations 1999 came into force in 2003, requiring the installation of train stops at a number of types of location.
-However, in March 2001 the 'Joint Inquiry Into Train Protection Systems' report found that TPWS had a number of limitations, and that while it provided a relatively cheap stop-gap prior to the widescale introduction of ATP and ERTMS, nothing should impede the installation of the much more capable European Train Control System.
+However, in March 2001 the Joint Inquiry Into Train Protection Systems report found that TPWS had a number of limitations, and that while it provided a relatively cheap stop-gap prior to the widescale introduction of ATP and ERTMS, nothing should impede the installation of the much more capable European Train Control System.

 How it works

 Overview

 A pair of electronic loops are placed 50–450 metres on the approach side of the signal, energized when it is at danger.
 The distance between the loops determines the minimum speed at which the on board equipment will apply the train's emergency brake.
 When the train's TPWS receiver passes over the first loop a timer begins to count down.
 If the second loop is passed before the timer has reached zero, the TPWS will activate.
 The greater the line speed, the more widely spaced the two loops will be.

 There is another pair of loops at the signal, also energised when the signal is at danger.
 These are end to end, and thus will initiate a brake application on a train about to pass a signal at danger regardless of speed.